Chief of Staff of the French Army

 The Chief of the Army Staff (Chef d'état-major de l'armée de terre, (Note: /fr/, lit.
 'Chief of Staff of the Land Army') CEMAT) is the military head of the French Army.
 The chief directs the army staff and acts as the principal advisor to the Chief of the Defence Staff on subjects concerning the Army.
 As such, they ensure the operational preparedness of their service branch, express their need for military and civilian personnel, and are responsible for maintaining the discipline, morale and conduct of their troops.
 Special responsibilities can be assigned to them in relation to nuclear safety.

 The chief does not have a fixed term, nor an attached rank.
 In practice, however, a term has never exceeded five years and all chiefs since the late 1950s have been five–stars generals (OF–09).
 They are assisted in their duties by the Major General of the Army who will deputise if needed.

-General Pierre Schill is the current chief and has been serving since 22 July 2021.
+General Jacques Langlade de Montgros is the current chief and has been serving since July 2026.